fl101/awardfares-blog/_posts/2020-03-05-travelling-during-covid19.md

 ## Travel Restrictions
 Besides airlines suspending and reducing services it is also important to follow the current travel restrictions.
 Many countries have blocked entry from virus-affected countries or require quarantine upon arrival.
 [IATA](https://www.iatatravelcentre.com/international-travel-document-news/1580226297.htm) has a great list that summarizes most of the current travel restrictions.
 However, the list may not always be up to date so **always double check with official information** for any countries you plan to visit.

+Keep track of the restrictions using our [Travel Ban Tracker](/covid19-travel-ban-tracker/)

 [https://www.iatatravelcentre.com/international-travel-document-news/1580226297.htm](https://www.iatatravelcentre.com/international-travel-document-news/1580226297.htm)

 <a href="https://www.iatatravelcentre.com/international-travel-document-news/1580226297.htm">